phoenixdataworks/azure-fabric-automation/Fabric-Scaling-README.md

 1. **Scale-FabricCapacity.ps1**: A runbook to scale a Microsoft Fabric capacity to a different SKU
 2. **Schedule-FabricCapacityPattern.ps1**: A runbook to create complex schedule patterns that include scaling operations

+## Integration with Role-Based Access Control

+The solution now automatically creates a role assignment for the Automation account's managed identity, granting it Contributor access to the resource group.
+This ensures the runbooks can properly interact with the Fabric capacity without manual permission configuration.

+See the architectural diagram in the main [README.md](./README.md) for a visual representation of how the components interact, including the role assignment.

 ## Usage Scenarios

 ### Scaling for Batch Jobs